-- 1. Start Acronis True Image for Sabrent. - 2.
+- 1. Start Acronis True Image OEM. - 2.
 On the sidebar, click Backup. - 3.
-Click Add backup, and then click Create new backup. - 4.
+Click the plus sign at the bottom of the backup list. - 4.
 Click the Backup source icon, and then select Entire PC. - 5.
 Click the Backup destination icon, and then select a destination for the backup. - 6. [optional step] Click Options to set the options for the backup.
-For more information see Backup options (p.
-24). - 7.
+For more information see Backup options. - 7.
 Click Back up now.

-2.4 Cloning your hard drive
+Cloning your hard drive